- Study at Deakin

 The OHS Management System refers to the structures, planning, procedures, activities and resources the University applies to the improvement and maintenance of occupational health and safety performance and standards across the University.
 This website and the OHS Manual are part of this system.

 The objective of the system is to create a positive culture within the University in relation to health and safety issues, promoting them as standard components of the University's management systems.

-A Health and Safety Plan is prepared by the head of an organisational area for that area and is to be completed by 30 November each year.
+A Health, Wellbeing and Safety Plan is prepared by the head of an organisational area for that area and is to be completed by 30 November each year.

-The Health and Safety Plan is a tool that enables organisational areas to manage their health and safety responsibilities effectively.
+The Health, Wellbeing and Safety Plan is a tool that enables organisational areas to manage their health and safety responsibilities effectively.
 The Plan will help the head of the organisational area meet in a systematic way their responsibility for the health and safety of staff.

 By completing a Plan, managers will be able to judge how well their organisational area is meeting its responsibilities.
 It will also enable senior managers to effectively delegate authority to, and hold responsible local managers for the maintenance of health and safety standards within the area.

-Without a Health and Safety Plan or equivalent, senior managers will have difficulty in demonstrating due diligence on health and safety matters.
+Without a Health, Wellbeing and Safety Plan or equivalent, senior managers will have difficulty in demonstrating due diligence on health and safety matters.
 This may expose the manager and the University unnecessarily to prosecution for failing to maintain a healthy and safe workplace.

 Each organisational areas reports by the 28 February each year about the outcomes achieved against the plans for the previous year.
-The report should be succinct listing items completed from the previous year's plan, outstanding items and any new OHS issues.
+The report should be succinct listing items completed from the previous year's plan, outstanding items and any new health, wellbeing and safety issues.

 The OHS compliance statement formalises the responsibility of the head of an organisational area to assess and control the risks in their area of accountability.
 It should be used as a prompt for the OHS Plan: any hazards or issues identified in the statement should be reflected in proposed actions or control measures in the OHS Plan.